-The Wellspring Committee is a 501(c)(4) organization operating out of Manassas, Virginia that serves as a fund for conservative political nonprofit groups.
-Founded in 2008, the Wellspring Committee regularly contributes funding to nonprofits that create ads for Republican candidates and causes.
-However, because the Wellspring Committee does not fund the ads directly, its IRS tax filings maintain the Wellspring Committee is not engaged in "political campaign activities on behalf of or in opposition to candidates for public office."
+The Wellspring Committee was a 501(c)(4) organization operating out of Manassas, Virginia that served as a fund for conservative political nonprofit groups.
+Founded in 2008, the Wellspring Committee regularly contributed funding to nonprofits that create ads for Republican candidates and causes.
+However, because the Wellspring Committee did not fund the ads directly, its IRS tax filings maintain the Wellspring Committee is not engaged in "political campaign activities on behalf of or in opposition to candidates for public office."

 According to Maplight Senior Reporter Andrew Perez, the Wellspring Committee filed termination paperwork in Virginia.
 The paperwork is dated December 20, 2019 and signed by Neil Corkery the spouse of Ann Corkery and president of the organization at the time.

 - 1.1 Wellspring Committee Provides Full Funding for State Policy Network's People United for Privacy Front Group

 - 1.5 Spending Tied to 2011-2012 Wisconsin Recall and "John Doe" Investigation into Alleged Illegal Campaign Coordination

 - 4 Grants Distributed

 Wellspring Committee Provides Full Funding for State Policy Network's People United for Privacy Front Group

 An analysis of Wellspring's 2018 IRS 990 filing shows that People United for Privacy, a State Policy Network front group formed in 2016 to protect non-profit donors from public scrutiny and to support efforts at the state and federal level to prevent disclosure of donors to governments, received its full $500,000 in revenue from the dark money group.